floooh/floooh.github.io/_posts/2025-12-01-sokol-vulkan-backend-1.md

 of the above mentioned 'no barriers inside render passes' rule).

-In staging operations, barriers are issued at the start and end of the staging operation, the 'after-barrier' is not optimal and eventually needs to be fixed.
+In staging operations, barriers are issued at the start and end of the staging operation, the 'after-barrier' is not great and eventually needs to be moved elsewhere.

 Now the tricky part: moving barriers out of render passes... there is one situation where this is relevant: a compute pass writes to a buffer or